Financial Aid

 Federal Pell Grant

 The Federal Pell Grant is a need-based grant awarded to undergraduate students who have not previously earned a bachelor’s degree.
-Eligibility is based on the students’ Expected Family Contribution (EFC) from the FAFSA and their enrollment status at the end of the add/drop period.
-Scheduled awards range from $692 to $6,895 for the 2022-2023 academic year (Fall/Spring).
+Eligibility is based on the students’ Student Aid Index (SAI) from the FAFSA and their enrollment status at the end of the add/drop period.
+Scheduled awards range from $770 to $7,395 for the 2024-2025 academic year (Fall/Spring).
 Students can receive up to 150% of their scheduled Pell award each year, the equivalent of 3 full-time semester awards.

 Pell Grant lifetime limit is set to 12 full-time semesters, or approximately 6 years.
 The limit will apply to all Pell recipients regardless of when the student first began receiving Pell Grant funds.
 This limit is tracked by the U.S. Department of Education.